 It sometimes feels like half of the people I know have a diagnosis of ADHD, and I think managing ADHD in the workplace can take some finesse — so I asked my friend A to write a guest post for us.
 Thank you and welcome, A! – Kat

-Managing ADHD in the workplace (which encompasses ADD, an older term) can be very difficult, but what makes things even worse for women (and girls) is that they are underdiagnosed.
+Managing ADHD in the workplace (which encompasses ADD, an older term) can be very difficult, but what makes things even worse for women (and girls) is that they are underdiagnosed, and often have to struggle for years without knowing exactly what’s wrong.
 Misdiagnosing women is common, too — for example, they’re often told that their problems are caused by anxiety or depression.

-In my first job — after the initial “honeymoon period” — I found myself spending hours procrastinating in my cubicle, unable to force myself to work.
+In my first job, after the initial “honeymoon period,” I found myself spending hours procrastinating in my cubicle, unable to force myself to work.
 This wasn’t a simple case of “Ugh, I don’t want to do this project — it’s boring,” but an incredibly frustrating (and shameful) feeling that my own brain was working against me and I just could not make it do what I wanted.
-Luckily, my boss (who wasn’t the most organized person) was happy with the work I did do, which allowed me to fly under the radar while lamenting how much more I could accomplish if I could just do my f—ing job.
+Luckily, my boss (who wasn’t the most organized person) was happy with the work I did manage to do, which allowed me to fly under the radar while lamenting how much more I could accomplish if I could just do my f—ing job.

-Years later, that sort of predicament was just one factor in a long list of things that made me suspect I had ADHD: an inability to prioritize (which sometimes prevented me from accomplishing anything), serious difficulty focusing, avoidance of tasks that required concentration or that seemed overwhelming, frequent distraction (for example, I hit two parked cars within two years … not so great for my insurance rates, ouch), certain impulsive behaviors, hyperfocus, a feeling of being scatterbrained/”ditzy,” difficulty organizing my thoughts to express myself clearly (things made sense in my brain but didn’t come out of my mouth that way), looking all over the place when talking to someone (to avoid being distracted, probably), self-medicating with binge eating, and more.
+Years later, that sort of predicament was just one factor in a long list of things that made me suspect I had ADHD: an inability to prioritize (which often prevented me from accomplishing anything), significant difficulty focusing, avoidance of tasks that required concentration or that seemed overwhelming (or boring), frequent distraction (for example, I hit two parked cars within two years … not so great for my insurance rates), certain impulsive behaviors, hyperfocus, a feeling of being scatterbrained/”ditzy,” difficulty organizing my thoughts to express myself clearly (things make sense in my brain but often don’t come out of my mouth that way), looking all over the place when talking to someone (to avoid being distracted by eye contact), self-medicating with binge eating, and more.

 Initially, I was prescribed a stimulant (Vyvanse), which helped.
 Now I take Wellbutrin, which is a non-SSRI antidepressant often used to treat ADHD.
 Being self-employed has helped me, too, as does my smartphone — in fact, I once had so many reminder alarms set up that Siri told me I couldn’t add any more.
 What has also been useful is learning more about ADHD — and I’ve listed some online resources below.